 In addition to terminal access, one can use ThinLinc to access the cluster graphically.
 ThinLinc is a client-server solution based on VNC that provides a more efficient graphical interface compared to X over ssh.
 It can be used when you want to do graphics-intense post processing of data without the need to copy and run it on your local machine.

-Download the client software from: http://www.cendio.com/downloads/clients/ Install the client software and launch it.
+You can download the thinlinc client software from: http://www.cendio.com/downloads/clients/ for best performance.
+Install the client software and launch it.

 You can also use ssh keys to authenticate, instead of password.